Wisdom Teeth Aftercare

 • Use an ice pack and bite on gauze for one hour.

 • You can also try biting on a moistened tea bag for 30 minutes (the tannic acid in tea promotes blood clotting).

 • If bleeding persists, please call the office.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
 Drs.
-Murphy, Kosman, Danko, Warren, Picard, Shapiro or will have discussed a plan to manage your pain, make sure you follow these instructions.
+Kosman, Danko, Warren or Williams will have discussed a plan to manage your pain, make sure you follow these instructions.